Breast Tissue Expander – Implant Reconstruction (2-stage)

 After the desired size has been reached, a second stage surgery will be done.
 During this procedure, the temporary tissue expander is removed, the capsule, or scar tissue around the breast, is manipulated and released in order to provide optimal shape and size.
 A permanent saline or silicone (round or shaped) implant is then placed.
 This is often done as an outpatient procedure.
 Fat grafting to the breast/chest is often incorporated as needed to enhance the final result.
 A breast lift or breast reduction may be needed on the other breast in order to improve symmetry if only one breast is removed.
 A new nipple can be made and areolar tattooing can be done if the nipple was removed.

-Your Breast Tissue Expander – Implant Reconstruction (2-stage) will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Breast Tissue Expander – Implant Reconstruction (2-stage) will be performed in a hospital or surgery center in St. Louis, MO.

 Patients usually stay one night in the hospital then are discharge the following day.
 Dr. Cabbabe sees patients regularly/weekly after surgery.